 The frequency of application windows and delivery of funds will be dependent on the number of applications received and funding allocation.
 Please note, as funds are limited applications will be reviewed on a first-come-first-serve basis.
 Once funds are exhausted, all other applications will not be processed.
 We reserve the right to close the application window when application allotments are reached.

 Conditions of Participation for All Eligible Applicants

 - Application forms must include all required information and be signed/endorsed by a senior officer or senior manager of the applicant company certifying that the information is accurate and verifiable.
-Applications not providing sufficient information regarding expenses to allow for a decision will be disqualified
+Applications not providing sufficient information regarding expenses to allow for a decision will be disqualified.

 - Application forms will become the property of the Ontario Chamber of Commerce.

-- Contact information (mailing address, telephone and fax numbers, as well as e-mail and web site addresses) will be included in the OCC client management system for correspondence purposes.
+- Contact information (mailing address, telephone and fax numbers, as well as e-mail and website addresses) will be included in the OCC client management system for correspondence purposes.
 Applicants agree that the OCC shall have the right to make available and/or to publish, in print or electronically, certain analyses, reports or studies that are based upon aggregate data which is derived from information contained in the application forms and results achieved for those applications that are funded.
-At the OCC’s discretion, these studies and aggregated data may be released to selected groups including government entities or to the public at large
+At the OCC’s discretion, these studies and aggregated data may be released to selected groups including government entities or to the public at large.

 - Once received by the OCC, all applications will be at all times the property of the OCC and none will be returned.
-The OCC will not be responsible for applications that are lost, misdirected or delayed
+The OCC will not be responsible for applications that are lost, misdirected or delayed.

 - Applications providing incorrect information or not providing sufficient information to enable a decision will be rejected.
 Information provided must at minimum include rationale for the purchase/expense and show how the expenses are incremental and a direct result of adjusting operations for COVID-19 safety guidelines.

 - Funding decisions are based on the timeliness and quality of applications.
-Applicants meeting all eligibility criteria will not automatically receive funding
+Applicants meeting all eligibility criteria will not automatically receive funding.

 - At the point of application submission, applicants are required to agree to the Terms and Conditions.
 Applicants approved for funding are required to enter into an agreement and abide by the conditions outlined in the Terms and Conditions.